ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/column.md

 -   [COMMENT COLUMN](#alter_comment-column) — Adds a text comment to the column.
 -   [MODIFY COLUMN](#alter_modify-column) — Changes column’s type, default expression and TTL.
 -   [MODIFY COLUMN REMOVE](#modify-remove) — Removes one of the column properties.
+-   [MATERIALIZE COLUMN](#materialize-column) — Materializes the column in the parts where the column is missing.

 These actions are described in detail below.